Sophie Amalie Moth: Biography

-After Niels Juel's death in 1697, the king arranged for her to take over his mansion, today known as the Thott Palace after a later owner and housing the French Embassy in Copenhagen.
-Two years later Christian died and she lived a quiet life on her estate until her death in 1719, twenty years later.
+After Niels Juel's death in 1697, the king arranged for her to take over his mansion, today known as the Thott Palace, after a later owner, and housing the French Embassy in Copenhagen.
+Two years later, Christian died and Sophie lived a quiet life on her estate until her death in 1719, twenty years later.
 Christian Gyldenløve, their oldest son, took over the mansion after her.

 Children

 Sophie Amalie's six acknowledged illegitimate children by Christian V were: